Whether you’re away on business or taking time out to relax with the family, finding a car rental agency can be

-Before trying to compare these two companies, there’s an important bit of history to discuss in order to understand the connection.
+Before comparing these two companies, there’s an important bit of history to discuss to understand the connection.

 Avis was established in 1946 by Warren Avis.
 The founder started the rental company at the Willow Run Airport in Michigan with just three cars.
 Initially, the founder focused on growing the company nationally, and by 1953 was lauded as the second-largest car rental company in the United States.

 Known for the “We Try Harder” slogan, the Avis group took no shame in being second to The Hertz Corporation and is also credited for introducing the first-ever computerized information and reservations system in America in the early 70s.
 This system, called Wizard, is still in use today.

 In 2012, the company rebranded and changed its slogan to “It’s Your Space.”
 By 2018, Avis and Hertz found themselves behind the Enterprise group, which had more than 40% of the market share at the time.
 However, Avis continues to be a top player in the game, and recent statistics show that the entire Avis Group is expected to grow even further.

 Morris Mirkin is the man responsible for the founding of Budget Rent a Car in 1958.
-At the start, there were only ten cars in the fleet, and the primary aim was to provide the lowest rates among rental companies in the United States.
-Barely two years later, the company expanded with franchised rental outlets across the country.
+At the start, only ten cars were in the fleet, and the primary aim was to provide the lowest rates among rental companies in the United States.
+Barely two years later, the company expanded with franchised rental outlets nationwide.

 Owned by various corporations over the years; the most important thing to note is that in 2002, the company was bought by the Cendant Corporation, which also owned Avis.
 This content is owned by moc.sotuaytsur.

-As we learned, Avis and Budget fall under the same parent company yet operate as separate agencies.
+As we learned, Avis and Budget fall under the same parent company yet operates as separate agencies.
 While Avis is the more mature company, the two share desks, fleets, and even mechanics.
 So, what’s the difference between the two?